aribouius/react-themed/README.md

 ***

 ## Theme Composition
-Themes can be composed in several ways, either at the time of component creation, or while rendering.
+Themes can be composed in the following ways:

-#### Compose themes
+#### Compose theme objects
 ```javascript
 import { compose } from 'react-themed'
 import defaultStyles from './Button.css'